Marijuana & Health

 Marijuana use can negatively impact school performance.
 Youth who use marijuana are more likely to have lower grades and problems in school.

-Most Snohomish youth don’t use marijuana!
-75% of Snohomish County 10th graders - that's 3 out of 4 - have never tried marijuana!
+Most youth in Snohomish County don’t use marijuana!
+73% of Snohomish County 10th graders - that's about 3 out of 4 - have never tried marijuana!

 You can find more information about teens and marijuana use at the You Can Washington website.